Serviced Apartments vs Hotels: How Operational Models Impact Your Technology

 Technology impact:

-Extended occupancy reshapes not only service schedules but also the timing and structure of payments.
+Extended occupancy reshapes service schedules and changes the timing and structure of payments.

 4. Billing Complexity and Payment Cycles